-Teaching for Change is honored to be working with D.C.
-Public Schools, Prince George’s County Schools, and the authors of The Beat!
-Go-Go Music from Washington, D.C. to develop lessons and share teaching ideas for infusing the history and music of go-go in middle and high school social studies, language arts, math, music, and/or D.C. history classes.
+Teaching for Change is honored to work with D.C. area schools and the authors of The Beat!
+Go-Go Music from Washington, D.C. to develop lessons on the rich and unique history and music of go-go and to bring renowned go-go performers into D.C. area schools.

 Teach the Beat: Go-Go Goes to School is designed to ensure that students learn the history and the various stylistic elements related to the go-go music genre, drawing on the vast array of performers in D.C., scholars, and the experience of teachers who grew up with go-go.

 Teach the Beat brings go-go performers and scholars into D.C. area schools to provide coaching in music, social studies, and language arts classrooms.
 Students perform with expert guidance, ask questions, and wear out the performers with requests for photos and autographs before they leave.
 Read about our classroom visits.

 Teaching for Change has developed lessons that teachers can use to introduce go-go music to their students, including:

 - Meet the Beat introduces students to key people and issues in a unit of study on go-go in the DC metro area.
 The lesson format is a “mixer” or “meet and greet” where students take on the role of a key person, place, institution, or object.

 - The Go-Go Gallery Walk explores the history of go-go using text and images.
 The gallery walk includes information about bands, instruments, clubs, and other components that make up go-go.

 Teaching for Change is pleased to make available online Unsung: Chuck Brown and G0-Go, the TV One documentary about Chuck Brown and the birth of go-go in Washington DC.